Choosing a Blade

 Are you planning to cut thin sheets or thick boards? - Project Type

 What are you going to make?
 Simple scroll sawing or more detailed work with many inside cuts (also called fretwork)?
-Just outside cutting that can no longer can be done by a bandsaw (called scrolling)?
+Just outside cutting that can no longer be done by a bandsaw (called scrolling)?

 FLYING DUTCHMAN scroll saw blades are made in Germany from very high quality steel and some blades are made of hardened steel.
 SR is comparable to PGT blades but are finer and don't burn as fast; therefore, they will last longer.
 All these blades are 5 inches long and pinless.
 You can mix and match in the same blade category and choose from many popular sizes.
+We do recommend using 2" clear packaging tape over the pattern for burn-free cutting.
+They also work well with plastic (acrylic); however, make sure to use cast plastics as extruded plastics will melt back together while cutting.

 Visit our SHOP to begin you search and feel free to CONTACT us if you have any questions.